Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Method

 \subsection{Preliminary background}

-Our method follows a two pronged approach.
-Firstly, our approach incorporates the style transfer method \cite{huang2017adain}.
-We augment the source domain data by stylizing it with images from a paintings dataset $X_{style}$, \textit{i.e.}, Painter by Numbers.
-The style features from the uncorrelated dataset are conditioned with semantic information obtained from the segmentation output of source domain data.
-Secondly, we train the different components: an ASH module, a segmentation network and a discriminator.
+Our method can be divided into 2 stages.
+In the first stage, our approach incorporates the style transfer method \cite{huang2017adain}.
+We augment the source domain data $\boldsymbol{X_{src}}$ by stylizing it with images from a paintings dataset $\boldsymbol{X_{sty}}$, \textit{i.e.}, Painter by Numbers.
+The style features are conditioned with semantic information obtained from the segmentation output of source domain data.
+In the second stage, we separately train the different components: an ASH module, a segmentation network and a discriminator.

-Similar to \cite{huang2017adain}, we use the pretrained VGG19 network to extract features from the source domain images and the style images.
-We then use adaptive instance normalization\cite{huang2017adain}:
+Similar to \cite{huang2017adain}, we use a pretrained VGG19 network to extract features from the source domain images and style images.
+We then use adaptive instance normalization \cite{huang2017adain}: